panjingya/ToDoApp/README.md

    4. Logout the system by clicking the right-upper corner link.
 Every user need to login before doing any operations on the system.Logout will clear the recoprd.

-   Todo -> object
-   TodoService includes all the basic operations for Todo.
+   5. Todo is an object; TodoService includes all the basic operations for Todo.
 By using the dependency injection, the @service is automatically wired in the controller.

 --Framework to help debugging: Log4j